Dante Rosario: San Diego Chargers

 On March 19, 2012, Rosario was signed by the San Diego Chargers.

 He knocked Shane Lechler's punt down in week 1.

 Dallas Cowboys

 On June 3, 2013, Rosario signed with the Dallas Cowboys.
+He couldn't pass James Hanna on the depth chart during preseason.

 Chicago Bears

-On September 2, 2013, Rosario was traded to the Chicago Bears for a conditional seventh-round draft pick in the 2014 NFL Draft.
+On September 2, 2013, Rosario was traded to the Chicago Bears for a conditional seventh-round draft pick (#229-Nate Freese) in the 2014 NFL draft.
 On February 27, 2014, he and the Bears agreed to terms on a one-year contract throughout the 2014 season.
 He was released on March 10, 2014, eleven days after signing a new deal; he re-signed on March 13, 2014.
 On September 5, 2015, he was released by the Bears.

 Personal life

 Rosario's mother, Yvonne (who died from cancer when Dante was a junior in high school), was a volleyball player at Oregon State University, and his father, Pedro Beltran, formerly pitched in the Atlanta Braves' organization.
-His younger brother, Sergio, is a basketball player at Linfield College in Oregon.
+His younger brother, Sergio, was a basketball player at Linfield College in Oregon.
 He also has sister, Angela, who lives in Oregon.